takahirohonda/javascript-workout/README.md

 ---

-Spread syntax is cool🥳 Use spread syntax for all the questions.
-Let's build spread syntax muscle memory! 🐣🐣🐣
+Spread syntax is cool 🥳.
+Use spread syntax for all the questions.
+Let's build spread syntax muscle memory 🐣🐣🐣!

 <b>1.
 Spread with arrays</b>